 7. Change your thermostat:

 When it's chilly out the first thing most of us do is to crank up the thermostat.
 Central heat can make the air in your home dry.
 Setting the thermostat to a comfortable 68°F to 72°F will help maintain healthy winter skin.
+As a side benefits, lowering down the room temperature also helps to decrease your monthly heating bills.

 8. Use a humidifier: